It used to be that my only fear was that something bad would happen to one of my children.

 So I must prepare for tough things to happen without being scared of them.
 How do I do that?

-As you can imagine, I’ve read a lot of different ideas about this through these last 2 years.
+As you can imagine, I’ve read a lot of different ideas about this through these last 5 years.
 I found that the most helpful words of advice came from God through his Word.
 Asking for wisdom in my reaction to the tough stuff has worked.
 Wisdom such as making sure my response to the negative is positive and helpful to me and to others has worked.
 Building my perseverance through growing my relationship with God has worked.
 Finding purpose in the pain has worked.
 You’ll find all of this advice in the first chapter of the book of James in the Bible.

 So I am no longer scared.
 I am prepared.